 Raised by Pentecostal preachers, horror was not a readily available commodity.
 As her love grew, her parents were occasionally summoned to school to talk about book reports and various projects that weren’t quite appropriate for her age.
 They were lost as to where she’d gotten such “trash”.
 Luckily for her, there was a librarian that understood her insatiable hunger for darker worlds.
 Even now, if she could, she’d live among the stacks.

 Her penchant grew to include ghastly movies and music, which she’ll happily share with anyone listening.
 The love of horror continues with her favorite videogame, “House of the Dead, Overkill”.
 She’s not the best gamer, except when defending herself against the wrong monsters.
-Head shots are her specialty.
+Head shots are her speciality.

 Favourite Novel: Cabal (Clive Barker).
 Favourite Author: Clive Barker.